 Find information on temperature, rainfall and seasonal activities to help plan your holiday in Canberra.

-What is the weather like in Canberra?
+What is the weather and temperature like in Canberra?

 With its warm, dry summers and crisp, cool winters, Australia’s capital will draw you in no matter when you choose to visit.
 Plan ahead with our information on temperature and rainfall.